runtimerobotics/fusion360-urdf-ros2/README.md

 If you are working on Gazebo Classic, you can find the similar plugins from this [link](https://classic.gazebosim.org/tutorials?tut=ros_gzplugins)

-Note: If you want to interface ROS 2 control with Gazebo Sim, you can refer book *Mastering ROS 2* book [code repo](https://github.com/PacktPublishing/Mastering-ROS-2/tree/main/Chapter05).
+Note: If you want to interface ROS 2 control with Gazebo Sim, you can refer to *Mastering ROS 2* book [code repo](https://github.com/PacktPublishing/Mastering-ROS-2/tree/main/Chapter05).

 #### 3) Update Gazebo-ROS 2 bridge topics

 After updating the plugins, if you run the gazebo simulation, you can find the Gazebo topics are showing not the ROS 2 topics.

-You can find the Gazebo topics using following command
+You can find the Gazebo topics using the following command.

 ```
 gz topic -l